singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 What's that?
 It's identical to the default file?
 Well yes, the only change is the addition of the *punch_banner.png* image to show the world that this site was made with punch.

-For this to work properly, you'll need to add the *punch_banner.png* image to the `content/image` folder.
+For this to work properly, you'll need to add the *punch_banner.png* image to the `content\images` folder.

 #### 7. Title & Navigation
-As mentioned a few times already, Punch is one of the few site generators that offer an incredibly easy way to set up a simple navigation bar, right out of the box, by simply editing the `share.jason` file in the contents folder.
+As mentioned a few times already, Punch is one of the few site generators that offer an incredibly easy way to set up a simple navigation bar straight out of the box, by simply editing the `share.jason` file in the contents folder.

 We filled in our `share.jason` file like this, changing the title, the footer text and adding a navigation bar, in that order:

 ```
 {
    "site-title": "Punch on netlify",
-   "footer-text": "Built with <a href=\"http://laktek.github.com/punch\">Punch</a> with assets on <a href=\"http://laktek.github.com/punch\">Punch</a> deployed to <a href=\"https://www.netlify.com\">netlify</a>",
+   "footer-text": "Built with <a href=\"http://laktek.github.com/punch\">Punch</a> with assets on <a href=\"https://github.com/\">GitHub</a> and deployed to <a href=\"https://www.netlify.com\">netlify</a>.",
    "navbar": [
       { "label": "Home", "href": "/" },
       { "label": "Blog", "href": "/blog" },